Are people who smoke at higher risk of COVID-19?

 Are people who smoke more likely to have worse outcomes, if they are diagnosed with COVID-19?

-is growing evidence that smoking is a risk factor for the severity of COVID-19
+is growing evidence that a history of smoking is a risk factor for the severity of COVID-19

 disease.
-Data indicates that people who have previously smoked may be at
+Some data indicate that people who have previously smoked may be at

 greater risk than people currently smoking.